kimrodriguezFINTECH/Project-3/README.md

 1. Create a Wallet: Open MetaMask, and follow the instructions to create a new wallet.
 2. Fund Your Wallet: We used Ether (ETH) in our wallet to pay for gas fees which in our case we bought ETH directly from MetaMask.
-3. Smart Contract: We ensured MetaMask is connected to the same network where our contract is deployed `contract_address = Web3.to_checksum_address(os.getenv('CONTRACT_ADDRESS'))`
+3. Smart Contract: We ensured MetaMask is connected to the same network where our contract is deployed

+`contract_address = Web3.to_checksum_address(os.getenv('CONTRACT_ADDRESS'))`

-4. Install Web3.js or Ethers.js: These libraries help us interact with the Ethereum blockchain from our frontend. `contract = web3.eth.contract(address=contract_address, abi=contract_abi)`
+4. Install Web3.js or Ethers.js: These libraries help us interact with the Ethereum blockchain from our frontend.

-## Setting Up Contract
+`contract = web3.eth.contract(address=contract_address, abi=contract_abi)`

+## BACK END OF CODE

 ## NFT Ticket